 Philippe Rosinski is a world authority in executive coaching, team coaching, and global leadership development.
 He is the first European to have been designated Master Certified Coach by the International Coach Federation.

-He has pioneered a global approach to coaching that leverages multiple perspectives for greater creativity, impact and meaning.
-The Harvard Business School chose his ground-breaking book Coaching Across Cultures (2003) as its featured book recommendation in the category of business leadership.
+He has pioneered a global approach to coaching that leverages multiple perspectives for greater creativity, impact, fulfilment and meaning.
+The Harvard Business School chose his ground-breaking book Coaching Across Cultures (available in ten languages) as its featured book recommendation in the category of business leadership.
 His innovative approach of bringing the crucial intercultural dimension into the practice of coaching has won him worldwide acclaim.
-His new book Global Coaching (2010) has been described as “having moved the art and science of coaching to a new level”.
+His latest book Global Coaching has been described as “having moved the art and science of coaching to a new level”.

 Since 1999, he is principal of Rosinski & Company, an international network organization that helps leaders, teams and organizations unleash their human potential to achieve sustainable high performance.
 Previously, he was the Director of Custom Programs at the Center for Creative Leadership Europe.

 Philippe Rosinski is a professor in the MBA program for global managers at the Kenichi Ohmae Graduate School of Business in Tokyo, Japan.
 He is also a visiting professor at the University of Economics in Prague, Czech Republic.

 His goal is to help people honor their true desires, live happier and more productive lives.
 His approach fosters genuine commitment, essential for sustainable high performance.
 It enables people to make the most of differences, to build thriving teams and organizations, and to bring a constructive contribution to society.